IFS Exam Syllabus: In-depth Analysis

 • Diversity of India along with the Salient Features of Indian Society

-• Effect of globalization on Indian Society
+• Effect of Globalization on Indian Society

 • Reorganization within the country and Post-Independence consolidation

-• In the history of the world, there will topics like the Industrial Revolution, World wars, Colonization, Political Philosophies, etc
+• In the history of the world, there will be topics like the Industrial Revolution, World wars, Colonization, Political Philosophies, etc

 • Poverty and developmental issues, population, urbanization, and condition of women

-• Notable features of world’s physical geography
+• Notable features of the world’s physical geography

 • Globalization, Communalism, Secularism and Regionalism